These numbers won’t surprise you.

 - Group the keywords together into content hubs.
 That will help you figure out the best way to link between resources.

-- Start writing your high-quality content.
-The content needs to be better than any of the other content out there. be sure to add original insights to your content to make it stand out.
+- Start writing high-quality content.
+The content needs to be better than any of the other content out there.
+Be sure to add original insights to your content to make it stand out.

 - Build authority links to these articles.
 That will show Google that your content deserves to rank.